 During World War I, wood research flourished, notably as the French Air Force in 1918 had over 7,000 aircraft, all built from wood.
 However, this intensive wood research declined gradually as societies embraced the notion that the newest materials were inherently superior.

-In World War II, wood regained interest.
-The De Havilland Mosquito DH-98 fighter-bomber, used by the Royal Air Force and others, was primarily wooden, making it lightweight, fast, and with a low radar signature—earning it the reputation as the first stealth aircraft.
-And we still question wood’s modernity?
+During World War II, there was renewed interest in wood.
+The De Havilland Mosquito DH-98 fighter-bomber, used by the Royal Air Force and others, was primarily wooden, making it lightweight, fast, and with a low radar signature – earning it the reputation as the first stealth aircraft.
+And yet we still question wood’s modernity?

 The role of wood in the development of both naval warfare and commercial shipping is well-documented.
 Without wood, it would have taken much longer for Christopher Columbus to discover the New World in 1492.
 Whether it was Amerigo Vespucci or even Viking expeditions in the 10th century, the fleets relied on wood’s rigidity and mass, or the Viking longships’ lightness and flexibility, placing wood at the forefront of modernity.